 After slicing the medallions, top with the Sweet Mango Rum Sauce.

-If you prefer, chicken can be substituted for pork in this recipe.
+If you prefer, chicken can be substituted for pork in this dish.
+The full recipe is below the video.

 - 1-1/2 pounds pork tenderloin, silver skin removed